-Daniela has a combined twenty-six year experience of health care leadership.
+Daniela has a combined twenty-six-year experience of health care provision and service and staff management.
+She has specialised and worked in mental health, psychological health and substance misuse services.
 Daniela completed an MSc in Mental Health at the Medical School, King’s College London in 2004, and is a qualified Corporate and Executive Coach with the Coaching Academy London.
 Daniela is an active faculty mentor for staff and is currently working towards completing a PhD.

-Daniela is an active member of the Drug and Alcohol Research Centre, the university wellbeing committee and the digital committee.
+Daniela is an active member of the Drug and Alcohol Research Centre, the university wellbeing and digital committees.
 Daniela is an executive member of the Association of Nurses in Substance Abuse (ANSA) for England and Wales and represents peers at the NHS Leadership Academy, the NHS Women’s Leadership Forum for London.

 Daniela has several awards for excellence in practice.
 She was elected by faculty and was awarded the Middlesex University Teaching Fellowship in 2015, for an outstanding personal excellence in teaching and supporting learning.

 Native or Bilingual Proficiency: English, Macedonian, Serbian, Croation